Reef Fish Management Plans

 Additionally, the reef fish framework procedure was modified to include the addition of accountability measures to the list of items that can be changed through the standard framework procedure.
 This allows for faster implementation of measures designed to maintain harvest at or below the ACL.
 General language was added to the framework to accommodate future changes in naming of the Councilís advisory committees and panels.

 The purpose of this amendment is to modify the gray triggerfish rebuilding plan based on new information from the 2011 Update Assessment, which determined that the stock was not rebuilding on target.
 This amendment would reduce the commercial and recreational annual catch targets to 60,900 and 217,100 pounds whole weight, respectively.
 To meet the necessary reductions, a fixed closed season from June 1 through July 31 would be established for the commercial and recreational sectors.
 In addition, this amendment would implement a commercial trip limit of 12 gray triggerfish, establish a recreational bag limit of 2-gray triggerfish per angler bag limit within the 20 reef fish aggregate, and modify the recreational accountability measures.
-This amendment is pending approval and implementation by the Secretary of Commerce.

 This August 2011 Red Grouper Regulatory Amendment increases the 2011 total allowable catch to 6.88 million pounds and allows the total allowable catch to increase from 2012 to 2015.
 The increases in TAC are contingent upon the TAC not being exceeded in previous years.
 If TAC is exceeded in a given year, it will remain at that yearís level until the effects of the overage are evaluated by the Scientific and Statistical Committee.
 The amendment also increases the red grouper bag limit to 4 fish per person.